-The Board designates a representative at all hearings regarding the appeal of a suspension.
-The Board's representative or the Executive Committee will hear the appeal of an expulsion.
+The Board designates the Principal or his/her designee as its representative at all hearings regarding the appeal of a suspension.
+The Board or the Executive Committee will hear the appeal of an expulsion.
 The Principal shall be responsible for implementing this policy and ensuring compliance with applicable laws.

 A copy of this policy is to be posted in common areas of the school and made available to students and parents upon request.